 Pushback from the NRA has slowed the advance of red flag laws in several state capitols, but the sustained enthusiasm for the measures remains striking.
-Two bills have been signed into law so far this year, and over two dozen more have been introduced in state legislatures.
-There are at least four states with bills in session to expand existing red flag laws.
+At least five bills have been signed into law so far this year.
+Over two dozen more have been introduced in state legislatures.

 Please scroll on to see the status of red flag laws in your state.
 We’ll be updating this tracker as the legislative calendar progresses.

 Status: Signed into law on April 12, 2019

 Colorado’s red flag law is named after Zackari Parrish, a deputy who was shot and killed by a man suffering from mental illness.
 The bill was a contentious topic among the state’s sheriffs weeks before it was signed into law.
 A number of jurisdictions passed resolutions that denounced the measure before it was signed by Governor Jared Polis, prompting Attorney General Phil Weiser to issue a statement saying, “such resolutions cannot and do not override a valid judicial order implementing state law.”
 An identical bill was defeated in the State, Veterans, and Military Affairs Committee last year by a party-line vote on the penultimate day of the legislative session.

 Status: Signed into law on June 27, 2018